 Aluminum frames are light and extremely robust picture frames from the light metal aluminum.

-This material gives you a modern look that comes along with an unstretching elegance.
-This makes you a perfect choice for functional and design-oriented interiors such as business premises and offices.
+This material gives them a modern look with a subtle elegance, making them the perfect choice for functional and design-oriented interiors such as commercial spaces and offices.

-There are also aluminum frames in all formats and colors, as well as as a custom -made for fire protection frames or folding frames.
-That makes them true all -rounders.
+Aluminum frames are also available in all sizes and colors, as well as custom-made fire-resistant or snap frames.
+This makes them true all-rounders.

 Plastic frame